-Sinead O’Connor Says She is Suicidal in Distressed Facebook Video Posted From a N.J.
+Sinead O’Connor Says She Is Suicidal in Distressed Facebook Video Posted From a N.J.
 Motel

-Irish singer Sinead O’Connor posted a frantic video on Facebook saying she was suicidal and urging her family to contact her.
+Sinéad O’Connor is “safe” following a frantic video she posted to Facebook where she said she was suicidal and urged her family to contact her.

+A message on O’Connor’s Facebook page late Monday assured fans the “Nothing Compares 2 U” singer was okay, explaining that “she is surrounded by love and receiving the best of care.”

+“Hi everybody, I am posting at Sinéad’s request, to let everyone who loves her know she is safe, and she is not suicidal,” the message also read.
+“She asked for this to be posted knowing you are concerned for her.
+I won’t respond to any questions, so please understand.
+I hope this comforts those of you were concerned.”

+Radar Online reports she has been hospitalized.
+A rep could not be reached for comment by PEOPLE.

-O’Connor, 50, posted the video on Thursday from a Travelodge in New Jersey.
+O’Connor, 50, posted a distressing video on Thursday from a Travelodge in New Jersey.
 She said she was living there and that she suffered from three mental illnesses.

 In the video, O’Connor sobbed while explaining she had been living alone for two years, away from her family in Ireland, as punishment for being mentally ill, angry and suicidal.